 The Temple Bar Area - Best Pubs in Dublin

-The Temple Bar is another must see bar in Dublin with it’s beautiful interior and it’s great beer garden for the summer months.
+The Temple Bar is another must see bar in Dublin with its beautiful interior and it has a great beer garden for the summer months.
 The exterior fascade has now become the most photographed sight in Dublin.
 Late night bar 7 days per week.

 47-48 Temple Bar, Dublin 2, Ireland